How is a sea cave formed?

 No sea cave would exist without seawater.
 Similarly, no land cave would exist without acidic rainwater.

 Rainwater absorbs carbon dioxide from the air.
 This creates a weak acidic water that seeps into the ground and begins to wear away at weak points in the limestone.
 As with sea caves, the formation of land caves is a long, slow process.
-Stump Cross Caverns, for instance, took over half a million years to form.
+Stump Cross Caverns, for instance,

 Other types of caves include lava caves and glacier caves – but we'll save those for another occasion…